-I am a 2nd-year Ph.D. student, science communicator, and activist.
+I am a 3rd-year Ph.D. student, activist, and communicator.

 My general research interests revolve around understanding how crystals grow and, more specifically, how living things grow crystals (think: our bones, a lobster’s shell, a plant cystolith).
 This process is called ‘biomineralization’.